maxuver/maxuver.github.io/README.md

 I made it as my professional DevOps portfolio with links to my projects and certificates and sure that you will definitely like it. 🙂

-For job offers you can freely write me on Telegram.
+For job offers you can freely write me on [Telegram](https://t.me/maxuver).

-Also will be happy to get any feedback from you.: t.me/maxuver
+Also will be happy to get any feedback from you.

 ![](IMG_5696.JPG)

-Last Updated: 28 May 2023
+Last Updated: 30 May 2023